-- From the President 01 - New Elected AdCom Members 10 - Save the date: Magnetic Frontiers 2024 11 - Anthony Arrott 1 April 1928 29 February 2024 12 - IEEE Journal on Exploratory Solid-State 14 Computational Devices and Circuits: CALL FOR PAPERS - 2024 MagSoc Award Winners 15 - Get to Know Our 2024 MagSoc Newly Elevated 22 Fellows - Awards & Nominations Calendar 34 - The Write Stuff: Differences Between 36 American and British English - IEEE Magnetics Society Distinguished 42 Lecturers for 2024 - New Senior Members 46 - A Brief Introduction to Magneto-Optical Effects 47 - TMRC 2024: Call for Nominations 50 - 51 Women's Workshop for Emerging Leaders in Science - MMM 2023 Special Session Presents Students 53 in Magnetism Networking Session Martin currently works as a senior process engineer at Nexperia Germany where he focuses on power semiconductor devices.
-Previously, he was a research scientist at the University of Illinois at Urbana-Champaign and Goethe University Frankfurt.
-His interests lie in materials physics, magnetism, and spintronics.
-Aside from experimental research, he is interested in computational methods and incorporate them how to into undergraduate science and engineering curricula.
-In addition, he enjoys writing and communicating science.
-He is a member of the IEEE Magnetics Society since 2020. - 54 2023 IEEE Around-the-Clock Around-the-Globe Magnetics Conference - Insights from the 2023 IEEE AtC AtC Magnetics 55 Conference: How We Learned to Collaborate and Organize a Global Magnetics Conference from Scratch! - Manuel Vázquez, A life Dedicated to Magnetic 60 Materials: From Macro to Nano - Joint Annual Meeting of IEEE Magnetics 65 Society Spain Chapter & Spanish Magnetism Club (CEMAG) - Conference & School Calendar 68 - Save the date: Joint MMM-Intermag 2025 70 Conference
+- 01 From the President - 10 New Elected AdCom Members - 11 Save the date: Magnetic Frontiers 2024 - 12 Anthony Arrott 1 April 1928 29 February 2024 - 14 IEEE Journal on Exploratory Solid-State Computational Devices and Circuits: CALL FOR PAPERS - 15 2024 MagSoc Award Winners - 22 Get to Know Our 2024 MagSoc Newly Elevated Fellows - 34 Awards & Nominations Calendar - 36 The Write Stuff: Differences Between American and British English - 42 IEEE Magnetics Society Distinguished Lecturers for 2024 - 46 New Senior Members - 47 A Brief Introduction to Magneto-Optical Effects - 50 TMRC 2024: Call for Nominations - 51 Women's Workshop for Emerging Leaders in Science - 53 MMM 2023 Special Session Presents Students in Magnetism Networking Session - 54 2023 IEEE Around-the-Clock Around-the-Globe Magnetics Conference - Insights from the 2023 IEEE AtC AtC Magnetics Conference: How We Learned to Collaborate and Organize a Global Magnetics Conference from Scratch! - 60 Manuel Vázquez, A life Dedicated to Magnetic Materials: From Macro to Nano - 65 Joint Annual Meeting of IEEE Magnetics Society Spain Chapter & Spanish Magnetism Club (CEMAG) - 68 Conference & School Calendar - 70 Save the date: Joint MMM-Intermag 2025 Conference

 From the President

 A Happy New Year to you all!
 I wish you and your family all the best for 2024.
 This year we had some delay in the selection of the Administrative Committee (AdCom), but we had finalized our new AdCom members (released in this newsletter).
 We appreciate your votes where the casting of votes was sent via the personalized link through email.
-I would like to thank our outgoing AdCom members-Paolo Bortolotti, Alison Flatau, Mathias Kläui, Nicola Morley, Shigeki Nakagawam, Larissa Panina, S. N. (Prem) Piramanayagam, and Laura Steren.
+I would like to thank our outgoing AdCom members-Paolo Bortolotti, Alison Flatau, Mathias Kläui, Nicola Morley, Shigeki Nakagawam, Larissa Panina, S. N. (Prem)

+Piramanayagam, and Laura Steren.
 Their contributions to our activities were immense, namely, on our recently introduced initiatives, including the establishment of the Students in Magnetism and the Magnetism in Ukraine programs.

-1

 At the beginning of the second year of my term, I would like to start my message by explaining the structure and operation of the IEEE Magnetics Society (MagSoc).
 Our society was initially created as the Magnetics Group in the IEEE on 26 August 1964 by Dr. Richard M. Bozorth and his colleagues based on the Magnetism and Magnetic Materials (MMM) organization started in 1955 and the Intermag conference in 1963.
 In the following year, the group started publishing IEEE Transactions on Magnetics.
 They were then upgraded to the Magnetics Society in 1972 and started the Joint MMM-Intermag conference in 1976.
 In 2010, the society created another journal, IEEE Magnetics Letters, and started the Magnetism Section in IEEE Access in 2020 [see more details in R. B. Goldfarb, IEEE Magn.
-Lett., vol. 1, 0000104, 2010]. + The society is operated by three groups of volunteers: officers, AdCom, and (standing) committees, as listed in Fig. 1.
+Lett., vol. 1, 0000104, 2010]. +

+The society is operated by three groups of volunteers: officers, AdCom, and (standing) committees, as listed in Fig. 1.
 Among the officers with a two-year term, the Secretary-Treasurer is selected by members' votes and is responsible for budgetary issues, in particular, initiatives and approval.
 The Secretary-Treasurer is typically approved by members' votes to become the President-Elect.
 The President-Elect chairs the Planning, Constitution and Bylaws Committee, which develops the mid-term (up to five years) operational plans.
 After two years, the President-Elect becomes the President, who is ultimately in charge of the societal activities.
 After the completion of the presidency, s/he becomes the Past-President, who chairs the Nominations Committee, which considers the slate of AdCom member and officer elections.